-In the summer term 2017, children at the end of Key Stage 1 will sit SATs papers.
+In the summer term, children at the end of Key Stage 1 sit SATs papers.
 SATs were completely overhauled in 2016 in both Key Stage 1 and Key Stage 2 to reflect the changes to the national curriculum.
-Please see our performance from 2016 in the statutory info section
+Please see our performance from 2017 onwards in the statutory info section.

 Key Stage 1 READING

 The reading test for Year 2 pupils involves two separate papers:

 Each paper is worth 50 per cent of the marks, and should take around 30 minutes, but children will not be strictly timed, as the tests are not intended to assess children's ability to work at speed.
 The texts in the reading papers will cover a range of fiction, non-fiction and poetry, and will get progressively more difficult towards the end of the test.
 Teachers will have the option to stop the test at any point that they feel is appropriate for a particular child.